 Your age and skin type can help determine what your skincare goals should be.
 For example, if you’re in your 30s and your skin is starting to show the first signs of aging, you should start using an anti-aging serum.
 If you’re in your 50s and have noticed that your hands dry out more often, you should add a deeply moisturizing hand cream to your daily routine.

-Irrelevant of your skin type or age, below are some easy-to-follow skincare habits that you should add to your skincare resolution list for the new year.
+Irrelevant of your skin type, age or gender, below are some easy-to-follow skincare habits that you can add to your skincare resolution list for the new year.

 Clean out your beauty cabinet